cchaudhary/datasciencecoursera/GDataCData/CodeBook.md

 ##Data Set
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ##Analysis Variables
-##Variable Descriptionactivity The activity performedsubject_id The ID of the subject.tBodyAcc-mean()-XMean time for acceleration of body for X direction.tBodyAcc-mean()-YMean time for acceleration of body for Y direction.tBodyAcc-mean()-ZMean time for acceleration of body for Z direction.
+##Variable  Description Of Variable
-tBodyAcc-std()-XStandard deviation of time for acceleration of body for X direction. tBodyAcc-std()-YStandard deviation of time for acceleration of body for Y direction.tBodyAcc-std()-ZStandard deviation of time for acceleration of body for Z direction. tGravityAcc-mean()-XMean time of acceleration of gravity for X direction.tGravityAcc-mean()-YMean time of acceleration of gravity for Y direction.tGravityAcc-mean()-ZMean time of acceleration of gravity for Z direction.tGravityAcc-std()-XStandard deviation of time of acceleration of gravity for X direction.tGravityAcc-std()-YStandard deviation of time of acceleration of gravity for Y direction.
+activity  The activity performed subject_id The ID of the subject. tBodyAcc-mean()-XMean time for acceleration of body for X direction. tBodyAcc-mean()-YMean time for acceleration of body for Y direction. tBodyAcc-mean()-ZMean time for acceleration of body for Z direction. tBodyAcc-std()-XStandard deviation of time for acceleration of body for X direction. tBodyAcc-std()-YStandard deviation of time for acceleration of body for Y direction.tBodyAcc-std()-ZStandard deviation of time for acceleration of body for Z direction. tGravityAcc-mean()-XMean time of acceleration of gravity for X direction.tGravityAcc-mean()-YMean time of acceleration of gravity for Y direction.tGravityAcc-mean()-ZMean time of acceleration of gravity for Z direction.tGravityAcc-std()-XStandard deviation of time of acceleration of gravity for X direction.tGravityAcc-std()-YStandard deviation of time of acceleration of gravity for Y direction.